weikailin/cs6222-fa23/3-prg.md

 > (The proof is a standard reduction: if there exists a NUPPT distinguisher $D$ against $g$,
 > then we can build a NUPPT adversary $A$ that inverts $f$ by running $D$.)

-However, we want to obtain PRG from *any* OWP (without depending on specific assumptions) or any OWF.
+However, we want to obtain PRG from *any* OWP or any OWF (without depending on specific assumptions).
 That is unfortunately unclear.

 Fortunately, Goldreich-Levin showed that for any OWF $f'$, we can obtain another OWF $f$ that we know its hard-core predicate.
-The intuition is: given $f'$ is hard to invert, in the preimage of $f(x)$, there must be at least $\omega(1)$ bits that are hard to guess (otherwise, a poly-time adv can invert).
+The intuition is: given $f'$ is hard to invert, in the preimage of $f(x)$, there must be at least $\omega(\log n)$ bits that are hard to guess (otherwise, a poly-time adv can invert).
 Hard-core predicate formalizes those bits.
-Even we do not know which bits are hard, we can sample randomly and hope to obtain some of them.
+Even we do not know which bits are hard, we can sample randomly and hope to obtain 1 bit out of them.

 #### **Theorem:** Goldreich-Levin, Hard-Core Lemma